UMM-CSci/csci-1301-fall-2021/_problem_sets/game-of-life-neighbors.md

 above, only 8 cells have a live neighbor, with 16 cells (twice as many) having no live neighbors.

-This suggests an alternative approach, however.
+This suggests an alternative approach.
 Instead of going to every cell and count its neighbors, go to every _live_ cell and make a list of _it's_ neighbors.
 We can then combine all these lists, and see which cells